 In the spirit of \cite{Grenioux2025improving}, our goal is not to demonstrate scalability but to expose and analyze the fundamental limitations of diffusion-based aMC-BGs in a simple, fully controlled benchmark.
 The underlying rationale is that methods that do not succeed in these elementary multi-modal settings are unlikely to behave reliably on more complex targets with many modes or ill-conditioned energy landscapes.
 Accordingly, this work emphasizes failure mechanisms over performance claims, consistent with our largely negative conclusions.

-Several extensions remain natural.
-First, moving beyond Gaussian mixtures to more challenging targets is an important next step.
-Second, we did not include adaptive SMC and RE-style algorithms in the main comparisons.
-With larger budgets (e.g., more intermediate distributions or carefully tuned tempering schedules), such methods could potentially narrow the observed gaps.
-Third, diffusion-based methods may depend on the noise schedule: for completeness we derive in \Cref{subsec:general-VE} the formulas for the VE noising scheme, and we leave a systematic numerical study of its impact to future work.

-Finally, the promising behavior of deterministic (as opposed to stochastic) transitions motivates two concrete research directions.
-On the inference side, we will further study the deterministic construction of \Cref{sec:determinist} to reduce sensitivity to Hessian-trace approximations, including the use of more robust estimators \citep{pmlr-v258-liu25k}.
-On the modeling side, the main bottleneck in realistic settings is the mode blindness of current DM log-density estimation techniques; addressing this issue appears necessary for reliable sampling.
-Beyond building a single BG, if one can design training schemes that mitigate or eliminate mode blindness, the proposed aMC machinery could serve as an inner loop in iterative diffusion-based training procedures tailored for sampling, departing from the one-shot correction perspective, in the spirit of adaptive, data-free training strategies \citep{Gabrie2022adaptive, Phillips2024particle, Akhound-Sadegh2024iterated}.
+A natural direction for future work concerns the modeling side: the main bottleneck in realistic settings is the mode blindness of current DM log-density estimation techniques, and addressing it appears necessary for reliable sampling.
+Beyond building a single BG, training schemes that mitigate or eliminate this issue would open the door to using the proposed aMC machinery as an inner loop in iterative diffusion-based training procedures tailored for sampling -- departing from the one-shot correction perspective, in the spirit of adaptive, data-free training strategies \citep{Gabrie2022adaptive, Phillips2024particle, Akhound-Sadegh2024iterated}.